Craftidore/Craft-Blog/v1/blog/Windows-Setup-Guide.md

 Python is a fairly easy-to-learn programming language.
 It's used in a lot of places nowadays, and comes with a lot of built-in libraries to do things so you don't have to figure it out on the fly.
-It's memory safe, meaning you don't have to worry about accidentally for the 5th element of a 4-element-long list—python won't let you.
+It's memory safe, meaning you don't have to worry about accidentally for the 5th element of a 4-element-long list&mdash;python won't let you.
 That sort of thing is really handy for

 ```powershell